The California employment

 Federal law makes it illegal for an employer to discriminate on the basis of: Race, Color, Age, Sex, Sexual orientation, Gender, Gender identity, Religion, National origin, Pregnancy, Genetic information, including family medical history, Physical or mental disability, Child or spousal support withholding, Military or veteran status, Citizenship and/or immigration status.

-Under the California Fair Employment and Housing Act, it is illegal for employers to discriminate due to race (including racial discrimination and harassment based upon a person’s natural hairstyle), religion, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, gender, gender identity and expression, age, sexual orientation, and veteran status.
+Under the California Fair Employment and Housing Act, it is illegal for employers to discriminate due to race (including racial discrimination and harassment based upon a person’s natural hairstyle), religion, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, gender, gender identity and expression, age, sexual orientation, veteran status, and reproductive health decisions.

 Read our article to find out what you can and cannot ask during a job interview according to federal law.